Joining the Dots in POTS, Migraine and Fibromyalgia

 But the theories become academic anyway.
 Management remains the same – work out the drivers, remove the ones we can, and control the immune response.
 I think people can be overwhelmed by the vast array of inflammatory things that are activated, and the biochemical changes that come with the underlying genetic stuff, and try to supplement their way out of it all.
 There are many practitioners struggling to get on top of these problems, but seem to “fix” on one source.
 I have no doubt I have not worked out all the processes, but the improvement in the patients looking in these directions provides at least a light for people in whom the future has appeared very grim.

 Looking at POTS causes, there are a number of apparent physiological changes in action.
-There is neural hypersensitization, adrenalin and acetylcholine release, microemboli , and inflammatory chemicals especially interleukins and TNF and genetic factors implicated.
+There is neural hypersensitization, adrenalin and acetylcholine release, microemboli, as well as inflammatory chemicals especially interleukins and TNF implicated.
+Yet the predisposition lies in our DNA.

 Microembolic cascade and inflammatory cascade must be considered where unexplained shortness of breath and chest pain are present.
 When D-Dimer testing is positive with normal VQ Scanning, it is far more likely.
 Microemboli have been implicated in Idiopathic Pulmonary Hypertension, although researchers have been reticent to look at the quite obvious sources that have become evident through these studies.